 Sculpture Park, Heide Museum of Modern Art, Bulleen

 A 20-minute drive from the CBD or a scenic cycle along the Main Yarra Trail brings you to the Heide Museum of Modern Art.
 The gallery’s surrounds include gardens planted by artist and gallery co-founder Sunday Reed, and a 15-acre sculpture garden – with 30 works by internationally renowned artists such as Anish Kapoor.
-You can BYO picnic or eat at the on-site Cafe Heide.
+You can BYO picnic or visit the on-site Cafe Heide.
 The cafe also offers picnic hampers for pre-order (complete with basket, cutlery and wine) to eat among the art.
-(Editor’s note: Heide MOMA is closed until June 30, 2020.)

 Herring Island, between Richmond and South Yarra

 If you’re seeking seclusion, this difficult-to-access island in the middle of the Yarra River has plenty of privacy.
 From January to April, you can take the Parks Victoria punt boat from Como Landing on weekends and public holidays.
 But you’ll need to hire a kayak or use your own boat at other times.
 Part nature reserve, part environmental sculpture park, the largely unknown island has walking trails, revegetated native bushland, and art.
 There’s a handful of shelters with free barbeques and running water.
 You’ll need to take all rubbish home with you.

 Royal Botanic Gardens, Melbourne